top of page

 Eating distress describes ongoing difficulty with food, eating, or the body that is driven by fear, overwhelm, sensory sensitivity, trauma, or threat responses in the nervous system.

-Rather than seeing the person as “disordered”, this framework recognises that many eating patterns develop as protective strategies, intelligent responses to experiences that felt unsafe, unpredictable, or overwhelming at the time.
+Rather than viewing the person as “disordered”, this framework recognises that many eating patterns develop as protective strategies, intelligent responses to experiences that felt unsafe, unpredictable, or overwhelming at the time.

-Someone may meet diagnostic criteria for an eating disorder, but the distress came first.
+A person may meet diagnostic criteria for an eating disorder, but the distress usually comes first.

 People experiencing eating distress often report heightened anxiety in situations such as:

-• Being watched while eating or having their eating noticed
+• being watched while eating or having eating noticed

-• Encouragement to eat more, eat faster, or eat foods that currently feel unsafe
+• encouragement to eat more, eat faster, or eat foods that feel unsafe

-• Compliments about appearance (often interpreted as “you’ve gained weight”)
+• compliments about appearance (often interpreted as threat or scrutiny)

-These reactions are rarely about food itself, they are about safety, control, and threat.
+These reactions are rarely about food itself, they are about safety, control, and perceived threat.

 There is no universal “right” way to support someone with eating distress.